 Unfortunately, there is no way to know what the next unseen poems will be on any exam board.
 And obviously, you can’t read all the poems.
 But hopefully, by observing the above revision guidelines, you won’t be shocked by what you’ll see on the exam paper.
 Consider it an exciting and impactful challenge.

-Manage your time in such a way to have enough time to review and proofread your answers.
+Manage your time in such a way that you have enough time to review and proofread your answers.
 These final retouches are what stands between a good and excellent answer.

 How to Respond to Unseen Poetry Section Tasks